United Technologies Corp. (UTX). Below are some highlights from the above linked analysis:

 1. Avg.
 High Yield Price

 2. 20-Year DCF Price

 4. Graham Number

 UTX is trading at a premium to all four valuations above.
-The stock is trading at a 72.7% premium to its calculated fair value of $52.18.
+Since UTX's tangible book value is not meaningful, a Graham number can not be calculated.
+The stock is trading at a 116.1% premium to its calculated fair value of $53.12.
 UTX did not earn any Stars in this section.